 In the spring of their third year, the vines should produce the growth needed to make grapes.

-The quickest way to grow grapes is by planting dormant, bare-root grapevines in early spring.
-One-year-old plants are usually the most vigorous.
+The quickest path to growing grapes is by planting dormant, bare-root grapevines in early spring.
+One-year-old bare root plants are usually the most vigorous.
 Read the tag or label to be sure the vines are certified virus-free, then choose a self-fertile variety or grow at least one more plant for pollination.

 Before planting, soak the roots in water for an hour or two.
 Be ready to get them into the ground within 48 hours, so they don't break dormancy.

 Work your soil to loosen it and remove weeds, roots, rocks and other debris.
 Grapevines grow best in well-drained soil with a pH of 5.5 to 7, so you may want to use a soil meter to determine your pH and add any soil amendments it indicates.
-Ideally, the amendments should be added the year before planting.
+Ideally, the amendments should be added the year before planting in order to improve soil health.

 Use a shovel to dig holes about one foot deep and one foot wide.
 Cut off any broken roots on the plants and lower them into the holes.
 Fill the holes with six inches of soil and tamp it down gently.
 Then add more soil to fill up the hole, but don't tamp it this time.